-We all know that conversion rates are the key focus for any ecommerce site and in the increasingly competitive world of online retailing, where price comparison apps and product & pricing information is now even more readily available via the medium of mobile, the challenge of customer experience and retention is growing substantially.
+We all know that conversion rates are the key focus for any e-commerce site and in the increasingly competitive world of online retailing, where price comparison apps and product & pricing information is now even more readily available via the medium of mobile, the challenge of web testing customer experience and customer retention is growing substantially.

 Did you know that 81% of shoppers conduct online research before making big purchases?
 This is before they even visit your online shop!

 Not only that, but a whopping 44% of consumers go directly to Amazon to start their product searches?

 So, with this in mind, the last thing any e-commerce company wants is their customers visiting their site and experiencing issues that affect them being able to make a purchase and affect the visitor having a positive experience.
 Broken links, dead pages, sites that are not mobile friendly, menus that cannot be opened and checkout issues are all (very common) problems that you have probably experienced yourself and then decided to shop elsewhere.

 Aquisition or retention?

 What is the impact of a poor performing e-commerce site?
 Most organisations understand attracting new customers is more expensive than retaining existing ones – but by how much?
 But interestingly, the average e-commerce business devotes more than 80% of their marketing budget to acquisition, forcing retention to fall by the wayside.
 Yet the impact on revenue is substantial:

 - 40% of an ecommerce store’s revenue is generated from only 8% of its existing customers

 - After one purchase a customer is 27% more likely to return to your store